 Leave the monopoly & poverty at the door

 Friday, 17 May 2013 13:49Have you read the City of Cape Town's contentious new electricity strategy?
-We now have until 31 My to comment, so please speak up!
-We received a letter from one of our avid energy specialists, David Lipschitz, who had the following to say about this plan...
+We now have until 31 May to comment, so please speak up!
+We received a letter from energy specialist David Lipschitz, who had the following to say about this plan...

 Share the journey, share the costs